 Hiawatha-Lake Intersection Study

-- Developing a phased action plan for the implementation of interim improvements
+- Developing a phased action plan for the implementation of the interim Tier 1 and 2 improvements

 Hi-Lake Phase 1 Study (completed 2016)